dfinity/sns-testing/draft_1_proposal_instructions.md

 _This section assumes that you have successfully completed the instructions in the [Bootstrapping a testing environment via Docker] section above._

-This section explains how to use the aforementioned testing environment to perform SNS decentralization of your own dapp running in the local `dfx` server test environment.
+This section explains how to perform SNS decentralization in the aforementioned testing environment (i.e. Docker container running a local canister execution environment where an NNS has been deployed).

 The commands mentioned here are to be run from within the Docker container.